developmentseed/eoAPI/docs/src/intro.md

 source .venv/bin/activate

-python -m pip install "psycopg[binary,pool]" uvicorn python -m pip install runtime/eoapi/{SERVICE}  # SERVICE should be one of `raster, vector, stac`
+python -m pip install "psycopg[binary,pool]" uvicorn python -m pip install runtime/eoapi/{SERVICE}  # SERVICE should be one of `raster, vector, stac.`

 export DATABASE_URL=postgresql://username:password@0.0.0.0:5439/postgis  # Connect to the database of your choice

 .venv/bin/uvicorn eoapi.{SERVICE}.app:app --port 8000 --reload
 ```

+!!! danger

-Note: services might have incompatible dependencies which you can resolve by using virtual environement per service
+    Python applications might have incompatible dependencies, which you can resolve by using a virtual environment *per application*